b-lukaszuk/BS_wJ_eng/ideas/index.md

 *i*nteresting *t*hings with Julia", but the shorter version fits better on a page.
 Anyway, they say that in order to learn any programming language you need to build a lot of sh**, ekhm, stuff with it.
-Therefore, the book will contain a set of exercises (and exemplary solutions) for problems that, for whatever reason, I found interesting.
+Therefore, the book will contain a set of exercises for problems that, for whatever reason, I found interesting.

 This book was generated using [Books.jl](https://github.com/JuliaBooks/Books.jl) starting with [BookTemplate](https://github.com/JuliaBooks/BookTemplate).

 For now, the book does not have a companion PDF file (probably I will add it later).

 The template for this book can be found *here*(TODO) and the code snippets for the chapters are available *there*(TODO).

 The book is available freely under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0